joaoordine/microbiota_sialylation/README.md

 This file is used as input for the next section: *Downstream Analysis*.

-# 4. Downstream analysis
+# 4. Downstream Analysis
+This section describes how intermediate and final datasets are generated for visualization, phylogenetic reconstruction, and annotation.
+All resulting tables are used to produce figures and iTOL annotations.

-## 4.1 Datasets for plots
+## 4.1 Datasets for Plot Generation
-This topic and subtopics forwards are about how to get data that will be important to create the plots.

-### 4.1.1 Information of genomes with sialylation pathway
+The following subsections explain how datasets required for downstream plots were generated.

+### 4.1.1 Genomes Containing a Complete Sialylation Pathway

-**After Interproscan analysis of core enzymes, do the following to get information of genomes that have sialylation pathway**
+After InterProScan validation of core sialylation enzymes, retrieve metadata for genomes that contain a complete sialylation pathway.
 ```
 #get file with protein ID with whole sialylation pathway
 cd plots_data/